DjangoGirls/tutorial-extensions/en/manual_pythonanywhere_deploy/README.md

 import os
 import sys

-path = os.path.expanduser('~/my-first-blog')
+path = '/home/<your-pythonanywhere-username>/<your-pythonanywhere-username>.pythonanywhere.com')
 if path not in sys.path:
     sys.path.append(path)

 os.environ['DJANGO_SETTINGS_MODULE'] = 'mysite.settings'

 from django.core.wsgi import get_wsgi_application
-from django.contrib.staticfiles.handlers import StaticFilesHandler application = StaticFilesHandler(get_wsgi_application())
+application = get_wsgi_application()
 ```

+> **Note** As always, substitute your own PythonAnywhere username in this file.

 This file's job is to tell PythonAnywhere where our web app lives and what the Django settings file's name is.

-The `StaticFilesHandler` is for dealing with our CSS.
-This is taken care of automatically for you during local development by the `runserver` command.
-We'll find out a bit more about static files later in the tutorial, when we edit the CSS for our site.

 Hit **Save** and then go back to the **Web** tab.